Reshaping public service delivery

 All governments realize that their continuance in office depends substantially on how public services are delivered.
 They aspire to leverage new and emerging technologies to make public service delivery increasingly autonomous, efficient, cost-effective and accessible 24×7.
 Approaches and priorities differ, but those in office know this digital age represents a great opportunity to create a better governed, digitally empowered society.

 Anil Nair is a Senior Fellow at the Portulans Institute.
-Anil was the former Managing Director, Country Digitization for APJC at Cisco Systems.
+He was the former Managing Director, Country Digitization for APJC at Cisco Systems.
 In his role at Cisco, he was involved with government, industry leaders, and academia in accelerating national digitization strategies to drive economic growth, create jobs, and build innovative ecosystems across India, China/Taiwan, Australia, Indonesia, Japan, South Korea, Philippines, and Thailand.

 Prior to that, he was MD/CEO at AGC Networks Ltd, Securitas India, Aegis Consulting and Avaya GlobalConnect Ltd. During his career he has led 4 successful turnarounds and 2 start-ups.
 Anil has been the recipient of an Award for Professional Excellence by the Indian Institution of Industrial Engineers and has won the Udyog Rattan Award.
 He did his Advanced Management Program from ISB-Kellogg Business School in Chicago.